Skip To Main Content Skip To Footer

 Building a Beloved Community

-The name "Beloved Community Collective" was derived from Dr. King's speech delivered at a rally in 1956 following the U.S. Supreme Court's decision to desegregate the seats on Montgomery buses, "the end is reconciliation; the end is redemption; the end is the creation of the Beloved Community.
-It is this type of spirit and this type of love that can transform opponents into friends.
-It is this type of understanding goodwill that will transform the deep gloom of the old age into the exuberant gladness of the new age.
-It is this love which will bring about miracles in the hearts of men."
+The “Beloved Community Collective” draws inspiration from Dr. King’s 1956 speech following the U.S. Supreme Court’s decision to desegregate Montgomery buses.
+In his words, “The end is reconciliation; the end is redemption; the end is the creation of the Beloved Community.
+It is this type of spirit and this type of love that can transform opponents into friends… It is this love which will bring about miracles in the hearts of men.”

-beloved community image
+beloved community graphic

 Elizabethtown College